IcyMods/Roblox/README.md

 # information
 When using my scripts / exploits make be sure to use "@Avexy" when uploading to youtube, tiktok, any type of social media or if not then i put my credits in the script

-Also if you are trying to modify my code its not possible since i obfuscated the code to make it secure
+Also if you are trying to modify my code its not possible since i obfuscated the code to make it secure, so you script kiddies dont replace the name string with yours and say "yea i made this"